James Gleick

-Biography
+Per the Wall Street Journal, "Some writers excel at crafting a historical narrative, others at elucidating esoteric theories, still others at humanizing scientists.
+Mr. Gleick is a master of all these skills."

+Life

 A native of New York City, Gleick attended Harvard College, where he was an editor of The Harvard Crimson, graduating in 1976 with an A.B. degree in English and linguistics.

+Writing career

 He moved to Minneapolis and helped found an alternative weekly newspaper, Metropolis.
 After its demise a year later, he returned to New York and in 1979 joined the staff of The New York Times.
 He worked there for ten years as an editor on the metropolitan desk and then as a science reporter.
 Among the scientists Gleick profiled in the New York Times Magazine were Douglas Hofstadter, Stephen Jay Gould, Mitchell Feigenbaum, and Benoit Mandelbrot.
 His early reporting on Microsoft anticipated the antitrust investigations by the U. S. Department of Justice and the European Commission.

 He wrote the "Fast Forward" column in the New York Times Magazine from 1995 to 1999, and his essays charting the growth of the Internet formed the basis of his book What Just Happened.
-His work has also appeared in The New Yorker, the Atlantic, Slate, and The Washington Post, and he is a regular contributor to The New York Review of Books.
+His work has also appeared in The New Yorker, The Atlantic, Slate, and The Washington Post, and he is a regular contributor to The New York Review of Books.

 His first book, Chaos: Making a New Science, reported the development of the new science of chaos and complexity.
-It made the Butterfly Effect a household term, introduced the Mandelbrot Set and fractal geometry to a broad audience, and sparked popular interest in the subject, influencing such diverse writers as Tom Stoppard (Arcadia) and Michael Crichton (Jurassic Park).
+It made the butterfly effect a household term, introduced the Mandelbrot set and fractal geometry to a broad audience, and sparked popular interest in the subject, influencing such diverse writers as Tom Stoppard (Arcadia) and Michael Crichton (Jurassic Park).

+After the publication of Chaos, he collaborated with photographer Eliot Porter on Nature's Chaos and with developers at Autodesk on Chaos: The Software.
+His next books included two biographies, Genius: The Life and Science of Richard Feynman, and Isaac Newton.
+John Banville said the latter would "surely stand as the definitive study for a very long time to come."

+Gleick's writing style has been described as a combination of "clear mind, magpie-styled research and explanatory verve."
+In 1989–90 he was the McGraw Distinguished Lecturer at Princeton University.
+In 2000 he was the first editor of The Best American Science Writing series.
+Gleick was elected president of the Authors Guild in 2017.

 The Pipeline

-As a reaction to poor user experience with procmail configuration at Panix, Gleick founded The Pipeline in 1993, one of the earliest Internet service providers in New York City.
+As a reaction to poor user experience with procmail configuration at Panix, in 1993 Gleick founded The Pipeline, one of the earliest Internet service providers in New York City.
 The Pipeline was the first ISP to offer a graphical user interface, incorporating e-mail, chat, Usenet, and the World Wide Web, through software for Windows and Mac operating systems.

 Gleick and business partner Uday Ivatury licensed the Pipeline software to other Internet service providers in the United States and overseas.
-Gleick sold The Pipeline in 1995 to PSINet, where it was later absorbed into MindSpring and then EarthLink.
+In 1995 Gleick sold The Pipeline to PSINet, where it was later absorbed into MindSpring and then EarthLink.